Gionian/Exploratory-Data-Analysis-EDA-R/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;-build a stacked barchart with one bar only using the `geom_bar()` function.
 &nbsp;&nbsp;&nbsp;&nbsp;-Make it circular with `coord_polar()`

 &nbsp;&nbsp;&nbsp;&nbsp;*Pictures 4.
-Pie Chart of the Proportion of the Reports submitted based to Organization size*
+Proportion of the Reports submitted based to Organization size*
 ![image](Images/Pie%20Chart.png)

 A simple Barchart using `geom_bar()`.